appfair/App/docs/index.md

 #### Where does App Fair.app install apps?

-Apps installed from the Homebrew Casks catalog are typically placed in the system `/Applications/` folder.
-Apps from the appfair.net catalog will always be placed in the `/Applications/App Fair/` folder.
+Apps installed from the Homebrew Casks catalog are typically placed in the system `/Applications/` folder, although this can vary depending on the Cask).

+Apps installed from the appfair.net catalog will always be placed in the `/Applications/App Fair/` folder.

-#### What does the "app already exists" error mean when installing an app?
+#### What does the "app already exists" error mean during installation?

 You may have already installed the app by downloading it directly or installing it through another mechanism.
 By default, the App Fair.app won't overwrite an existing app when attempting to install it.
 You can either remove the app manually by placing it in the Trash, or else enable the “Install overwrites previous app installation” checkbox in the "Homebrew" preference panel of App Fair.app.

-#### How do I remove an app installed using App Fair.app?
+#### How do I un-install an app?

 You can remove an app with the “Delete” button on the catalog entry for that app.
 You can also simply delete the app from the `/Applications/` folder, but note that for apps obtained from the Homebrew Casks catalog this will not necessarily run all the cleanup steps (like halting daemons and disabling launch services for the app), so it is always recommended that your use the “Delete” button to remove apps.